LouisCochinho/QifConverter/QifConverter/README.md

 ## About The Project

-QifConverter converts excel sheets into standard financial .qif file in order to be imported into account aggregators like [linxo.com](https://www.linxo.com).
+BankFileConverter converts excel sheets into standard financial file in order to be imported into account aggregators like [linxo.com](https://www.linxo.com).

 Excel sheet model :